Metal Gear Rising: Revengeance: As Metal Gear Solid: Rising

-After Metal Gear Solid 4: Guns of the Patriots was released, Hideo Kojima started coming up with ideas for another Metal Gear game.
+After Metal Gear Solid 4: Guns of the Patriots was released, game designer Hideo Kojima started coming up with ideas for another Metal Gear game.
 The game was meant to feature The Boss and her comrades, the Cobra Unit, as main characters.
 However, the lack of experience from the younger staff in charge and the lack of involvement from Kojima resulted in this project being scrapped.
 Afterwards, a member suggested turning it into a sidestory focused on Raiden since said character was featured in Guns of the Patriots and the staff agreed to develop Metal Gear Solid: Rising.
-It was originally conceived to chronicle the series of events that resulted in the transformation of Raiden into his cyborg ninja persona in Metal Gear Solid 4.
-Rising would have taken place during a point in the series' chronology at which Raiden had already begun his transformation into cyborg form, albeit with a different and somewhat more crude appearance from the one seen in Metal Gear Solid 4.
+The narrative was meant to chronicle the series of events that resulted in the transformation of Raiden into his cyborg ninja persona in Metal Gear Solid 4 albeit with a different and somewhat more crude appearance.

-The game was first hinted during Kojima's keynote presentation at the 2009 Game Developers Conference in San Francisco where the presentation's end showed "The Next MGS" with Raiden as a cyborg standing next to the title.
+The game was first hinted during Kojima's keynote presentation at the 2009 Game Developers Conference in San Francisco where the presentation's end showed "The Next MGS" with Raiden next to the title.
 Prior to the announcements of the game, Kojima Productions featured a countdown timer on their website until the day that Rising was announced.
 The series' traditional tagline of "Tactical Espionage Action" was also altered to "Lightning Bolt Action," a play on the fact that Raiden's name is Japanese for "thunder and lightning."
 The game was officially announced at E3 2009 at the Microsoft press conference.
 A teaser trailer was released by Kojima, although he would be serving only as executive producer for the game, as all of his input was with Metal Gear Solid: Peace Walker.
 The game was initially only announced for the Xbox 360 but was later confirmed for the PS3 and Windows platforms.
 It would use a brand new game engine, rather than the Metal Gear Solid 4 engine.

 The game's original cover artwork was leaked on Xbox Live on June 10, four days before E3 2010.
 During Microsoft's E3 press conference on June 14, Kojima introduced the game's original lead designer, Mineshi Kimura, who unveiled a new trailer which included cutscene and playing footage.
 The game's creative producer, Shigenobu Matsuyama, and Kimura again presented the trailer on June 16 during Konami's E3 press conference, then took stage, further clarifying the game's mechanic.
 Concern had risen over the game's realistic depictions of human dismemberment during player-controlled sequences, a hard limit for Japan's Computer Entertainment Rating Organization, which may necessitate censorship in the domestic Japanese release of the game.
 As a result, the version of the E3 2010 trailer available for viewing on the game's official Japanese website has had such scenes removed.